Personal profile

 I am interested in understanding how we make decisions and how we come to feel in control of actions and their consequences, i.e. have a sense of agency.
 Our experience of agency is foundational for our societal notions of responsibility, and freedom of choice.

-I am actively engaged in promoting equity, diversity and inclusion (EDI), namely through chairing of Psychology department EDI team, being a member of other EDI groups at the university, and co-leading the European chapter of Women+ in Cognitive Science.
+I am actively engaged in promoting equity, diversity and inclusion (EDI), namely as chair of the Psychology department EDI team, chair of RHUL's Gender Equality Group, being a member of other EDI groups at the university, and chairing the European chapter of Women+ in Cognitive Science.

 You can find more information about my research and EDI work on my website.